egor7/blog-1/csv/csv.md

 ```

 ### Filtering, selecting columns, sorting
 Once we have a kdb+ table, we can use the full power of q-sql to do any data manipulation.
-To select columns.
+To select columns

 ```bash
 $ qcsv 'select nsn,item_name from .csv.read `data.csv'